 For my money, I think that Gordon Brown’s claims that many of his policies appeal to liberal voters is very shaky (as I blogged about here on my own blog).
 I also think that there are many fundamental differences between the Lib Dems and the Conservatives that are very hard to reconcile.
 For example, there are hardly any Tory MPs (or indeed activists) who support any sort of meaningful electoral reform to a proportional system.

 Nick Clegg will doubtless be hoping that the rest of the campaign goes as well for him as the first few days of 2010.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.